 While Duolingo is better for dabblers and beginners, Lingodeer is the better option for people with set goals.
 For students of Mandarin, LingoDeer’s algorithm can determine whether a student’s pronunciation is on point or off the mark.
 Unfortunately, this option doesn’t appear to be available for the remaining languages.
 However, for a tonal language like Mandarin, this is an extremely useful feature, although it’s not without some minor bugs.
 (Words deliberately mispronounced were deemed correct, and vice versa.)

 LingoDeer's method of learning reinforces the student’s memory better and makes them more likely to retain what they have learned.
 However, someone who has trouble staying with a difficult task may find that Duolingo is easier and therefore, better for them.
-Duolingo has made a lot of changes to make themselves easier for “casual” learners and has sacrificed some of the material that actually helps a student retain the material.
-However, it’s not impossible to learn with either one and what’s better will ultimately be up the individual student.
+Duolingo has made a lot of changes to make it easier for “casual” learners and has sacrificed some of the material that actually helps a student retain the material.
+However, it’s not impossible to learn with either one and what’s better will ultimately be up to the individual student.
 So I would suggest trying both and see which one you like better.

 The progression of Lingodeer is also much better.
-A great deal of thought is put into matching vocabulary with grammar, so that (as an example) you're learning how to do comparatives at the same time as animals which means that you can naturally construct sentences which use both ("The lion is faster than the elephant.")
+A great deal of thought is put into matching vocabulary with grammar, so that (as an example) you're learning how to do comparatives at the same time as animals which means that you can naturally construct sentences that use both ("The lion is faster than the elephant.")
 As opposed to the Duolingo method which focuses on one or the other, with the result being you learn vocab in simple sentences and you learn grammar in sentences that don't make much sense ("The baby is giving the dress to the cat.")

 I don't know about Chinese, Korean, or Vietnamese, but I can verify 100% that LingoDeer is better than Duolingo for learning the Japanese language.
 Not only does it have more content, but it also lets you toggle between kanji, kana, and rōmaji, so you can learn how to read actual Japanese (Duolingo technically teaches you all three, but is seriously lacking in kanji), and it lets you skip the alphabet lessons if you already know them.